Utah police: Boy accused in killing 4 not cooperating

 Investigators were trying to put together a timeline of the shooting to help figure out what happened, Fields said, adding that no other details were being released at this time.

-A candlelight vigil for the victims was planned for Monday night at Grantsville City Park.
+Hundreds of people gathered Monday night for a candlelight vigil for the family where some expressed compassion for the boy arrested.

+“On so many levels this is so tragic for our community,” family friend Diane Passey said, according to the Deseret News.
+“Not just for the mother and the four lives lost, but also for the poor young man who was in such a dark place.”

 Relatives of the victims asked for privacy as they awaited results of the investigation.
-Patty Deakin-Daley, a realtor who started a fundraising campaign to help cover the victims’ funeral expenses, said she had been in touch with a brother and a son of the injured father.
+Patty Deakin-Daley, a realtor who started a fundraising campaign to help cover the victims’ funeral expenses, said she had been in touch with a brother and a son of the injured father, Colin Haynie, 50.

-“They don’t have answers at this point and they may never have the answers they hope to have,” she said.
+A statement from the Haynie family that Deakin-Daley read at the vigil expressed both their deep sorrow and their appreciation of the outpouring of love.

+“It is our hope and prayer that at this difficult time we focus on the positive moments that we have shared together.
+We are finding for ourselves that as we mourn, it is beneficial – if not necessary – to cheer our spirits with good memories, and even a bit of laughter,” it said.

-The shooter and father Colin Hayni e, 50, were gone, she said.
+The shooter and his father were gone, she said.
 Authorities later discovered that a person who arrived at the house after the shooting drove the suspect and the surviving victim to a nearby hospital, Fields said.

 Authorities said they had not been called to the house in the past.